mgonzalezo/CKA-Preparation/README.md

 # CKA-Preparation
 Repository with some reference information about the CKA exam, tips &amp; tricks and Reference URLs.
+For CKAD Tips, you can refer to [this link](https://github.com/mgonzalezo/CKAD_Preparation).

 ### Note